I get this question often. What’s the Google Product Manager interview process? How should I prepare?

 The next step is a 45-minute phone interview with a current PM.

-Since there’s a lot to the this, I wrote a more in-depth article on how to prepare: How to prepare for your Google PM interview.
+Since there’s a lot to this, I wrote a more in-depth article on how to prepare: Google PM Interview – how to prepare

 Google wants to see how you think about problems.
 Expect to solve hypothetical problems and situations during the interview.
 Practice, don’t just show up.
 I practiced using questions from the Cracking the PM Interview* book.